srishti-sudesh-7/cryptonite-taskphase/PracticingPiping/practicing piping.md

 I realised that I couldn't use the FD 2 along with the tee command in this manner and process substitiution can't occur.

 I tried a few more methods but they didn't work. eventually I realised why: it's because I kept using 2 pipes.
-it also didn't make sense to use two pipes, since the input for `/challenge/the` and `/challenge/planet` is not the same.
+it didn't make sense to use two pipes, since the input for `/challenge/the` and `/challenge/planet` is not the same.

 so first, I redirected the stderr using > and then used a pipe, followed by `tee` for which it finally worked: